NixOS/rfcs/rfcs/0045-deprecate-url-syntax.md

 [design]: #detailed-design

-Add a note in the Nix manual that the special unquoted URL syntax is discouraged and will be eventually removed.
+Add a note in the Nix manual that the special unquoted URL syntax is discouraged and may be removed in a future edition of the Nix language.

 Add a note in the Nixpkgs manual that the unquoted URL syntax should not be used anymore.